Tencent/TenDBCluster-TSpider/Documentation/op-guide/route-manager-en.md

 # Routing Management
-TenDB Cluster's data distribution, reading and writing are based on sharding rules, so it is very important to maintain routing in scenarios such as deploy cluster, data management and cluster failover.
+TenDB Cluster's data distribution, reading and writing are based on sharding rules, so it is very important to maintain routing in scenarios such as cluster deployment, data management and cluster failover.
 At present, TSpider and Tdbctl nodes have a routing table.
 The routing tables of TSpider nodes are synchronized by Tdbctl, and ensure global consistency.